JacopoMangiavacchi/SwEL/README.md

 ## Reference to Open Source library used

-For evaluating numeric expressions inside the AND/OR expression conditions this Package use the Expression library provided by Nick Lockwood and available at https://github.com/nicklockwood/Expression
+For evaluating numeric expressions inside the AND/OR conditions this Package use the Expression library provided by Nick Lockwood and available at https://github.com/nicklockwood/Expression